jetify-com/devbox-examples/development/java/README.md

-# Setting Up Test Cases For Java
+# Setting Up Example Projects For Java

 ## Java with Maven
 Maven is an all-in-one CI-CD tool for building testing and deploying Java projects.
 To setup a sample project with Java and Maven in devbox follow the steps below: